jsoncrndl/NetworkingResearch/README.md

 # Networking Research

-This is a repository holding code samples, explanations, and links pertaining to game networking
+This is a repository holding code samples, explanations, and links pertaining to game networking as I research it.